 While you probably wouldn't notice while staying in city limits, the monarch butterfly migration is one of the coolest things to sweep through Oklahoma each year.
-Haling from North-Central Oklahoma, I had never noticed it before moving to South Texas fresh out of school.
+Hailing from North-Central Oklahoma, I had never noticed it before moving to South Texas fresh out of school.

 I mentioned how odd I thought it was to all of my new coworkers, to which they told me about the great monarch migration that happens every year.
-I saw them thick like rain twice while I lived in South Texas before moving closer to home here in Lawton.
+I saw them as thick as heavy rain twice while I lived in South Texas before moving closer to home here in Lawton.

 That's not to say you won't see monarchs flying around, you're bound to see them.
-You would just have the best odds of spying a group of these OKState colored beauties would be hanging out in the refuge just about anywhere you find a big grouping of wildflowers.
+You would just have the best odds of spying a group of these OKState-colored beauties would be hanging out in the refuge just about anywhere they can find a place to rest.

 Why is this relevant?
 Because the monarch butterfly just landed on the international endangered species list.
 For whatever reason, they're overall numbers in the wild are shrinking at alarming rates.